An equivariant deformation retraction of the Thurston spine: Introduction

 \section{Introduction}

-One reason for studying the Teichm\"uller space of a surface is because it is a contractible space on which the mapping class group acts properly discontinuously.
-On the other hand, it is clear that Teichm\"uller space is not the lowest dimensional space on which the mapping class group acts properly discontinuously; it is known that there exist nontrivial mapping class group-equivariant deformation retractions of Teichm\"uller space, for example Theorem 2.7 of \cite{Equisymmetric}.\\
+In this paper it will be shown that the Teichm\"uller space of a closed, orientable surface of genus $g\geq 2$ has a mapping class group-equivariant deformation retraction onto a CW complex of dimension equal to the virtual cohomological dimension of the mapping class group, namely $4g-5$, see \cite{Harer}. \\

-When the surface has at least one puncture, an explicit mapping class group-equivariant deformation retraction of Teichm\"uller space was given in \cite{Harer} and \cite{PennerComplex}.
-The dimension of the image of this deformation retraction was shown to be equal to the virtual cohomological dimension of mapping class group; this is a homological invariant that provides a lower bound on the dimension of the image of such a deformation retraction.
-The existence of a puncture was a crucial ingredient in all these constructions; informally speaking, a puncture or some form of marked point is needed, relative to which coordinates defining a cell decomposition are defined.
-In this case, determining whether a deformation retraction onto a CW-complex of dimension equal to the virtual cohomological dimension actually exists is listed as the first open question in \cite{BV}.
-The interested reader is referred to \cite{BV}, \cite{Bestvina2} and Chapter 3.3 of \cite{Ha} for a survey of the background and applications of this question. \\
+In genus 2, the existence of a mapping class group-equivariant deformation retraction onto a CW complex of dimension 3 follows from a computation by Schmutz Schaller, see Theorem 44 of \cite{SchmutzMorse}.
+This also follows from a SageMath calculation \cite{Calculation}, using Rivin's angle coordinates on a sphere with six cone points.
+When the genus is greater than or equal to 2 and the surface has at least one puncture, a mapping class group-equivariant deformation retraction to a CW complex of dimension equal to the virtual cohomological dimension of the mapping class group was given in \cite{Harer} and \cite{PennerComplex}.
+This result has had a number of applications; for example, it was used in \cite{Kontsevich} to prove a conjecture of Witten's about intersection theory on the moduli space of Riemann surfaces with punctures.
+In the absence of punctures, determining whether a deformation retraction onto a CW complex of dimension equal to the virtual cohomological dimension actually exists is listed as the first open question in \cite{BV}.
+The interested reader is referred to \cite{Bestvina2}, \cite{BV} and Chapter 3.3 of \cite{Ha} for a survey of the background and applications of this question. \\

-Thurston's construction in \cite{Thurston} resolved the problem of a missing basepoint by using curve lengths to parametrise Teichm\"uller space, constructing a mapping class group-equivariant deformation retraction of the Teichm\"uller space of a closed, compact surface.
+Thurston's construction in \cite{Thurston} (see \cite{Ha}, \cite{Me2023}, \cite{MorseSmale}, \cite{PT} for more details) resolved the problem of a missing basepoint by using length functions to parametrise Teichm\"uller space, constructing a mapping class group-equivariant deformation retraction of the Teichm\"uller space of a closed, compact surface.
 The image of this deformation retraction is the so-called \textit{Thurston spine} $\mathcal{P}_{g}$.
 This is a CW-complex contained in $\mathcal{T}_{g}$ consisting of the set of points representing hyperbolic surfaces that are cut into polygons by the set of shortest geodesics (also known as the systoles). \\

 \begin{thm} There is a mapping class group-equivariant deformation retraction of the Thurston spine of a closed orientable surface of genus $g$ onto a CW-complex of dimension equal to $4g-5$. \end{thm}